leoncross/bank-tech-test/README.md

 Further, when I added error checks for Deposits and Withdraws, I noticed that there was a lot of duplication, so I refactored both classes into a single Transaction class to DRY up my code.

+Further refactoring occurred after this - because transaction was becoming a more encompassing class, I refactored out the data validation into its own separate class.

 A key decision that I envision being discussed focuses on how I handled the date of transaction.
 I took the decision to handle date by purely passing it through as a string, as there was no requirement within the spec to use the js Time Object.
 The other key reason is that by designing it strictly according to OOD, if the utilisation of the Time Object was a future requirement, no changes would have to be made to the software.

 # How to produce result: